Textiles Fashion & Constructed – A Level

 Textiles A Level Transition Pack – We have created a transition pack to show you the kind of work that you will be doing at level 3 and to help you prepare for September.

-This first unit is intended to introduce you to a range of different textile processes and materials as well as giving you knowledge and skills that will allow you to develop your own individual creative working practices.
+You will be introduced to a range of different textile processes and materials as well as giving you knowledge and skills that will allow you to develop your own individual creative working practices.
 You will study a variety of techniques including constructed textiles, machine embroidery and fashion.
 Working from a given theme you will develop your recording and research skills whilst being introduced to a wide range of historical and contemporary artists.
 It is an art based course and, as in the other courses on offer, you will be expected to produce observation drawings and designs and to keep sketchbooks of your research and ideas.
 Towards the end of this first unit you will be given the opportunity to generate and develop your own ideas in response to the work of others and your understanding of the theme, before working towards a well considered final piece or pieces.

 The emphasis of the second year is on independent study to enrich your own personal work, integrating contextual studies with your personal practice.
 This can take many forms and is usually a very visual study including some larger pieces of work if it is appropriate.